mskcc/tempo/docs/reference-files.md

 wget https://api.bitbucket.org/2.0/repositories/weischenfeldt/pcawg_sv_merge/src/docker/data/blacklist_files/pcawg6_blacklist_TE_pseudogene.bedpe.gz
 ```

-Structural variants are also filtered with RepeatMasker and Mappability blacklists, whose preparation are described in the [above section](#repeatMasker-and-mappability-blacklist).
+Structural variants are also filtered with RepeatMasker and Mappability blacklists, whose preparation are described in [one of the above sections](#repeatMasker-and-mappability-blacklist).